 Create a Narrative

 For children with ASD, communication is critical.
 Put simply, you should explain to your child the who, what, when, where, why, and how of moving.
 Tell them where you’re moving and why.
 (Use an age-appropriate, but true, reason, if necessary.)
 Let them know that the people and belongings they love and care about will be moving with them.
-Let them know when you’ll begin the moving process, how long it will take, and how you’ll pack, move, and unpack your things.
+Let them know when you’ll begin the moving process, how long it will take, how you’ll pack, move, and unpack your things, and if you’ll hire a mover or other pros to help.
 All the while, use a positive tone that conveys that everything is going to be OK.
 Being aware of the process will allow your child to begin to understand it and, ultimately, come to terms with it.

 One favorite way of doing this is to create a social story — or several — depicting the transition.
 Many children on the spectrum are visual learners who do better with concrete information, as opposed to abstract concepts.
 That’s why social stories work.
 They take specific situations that are difficult to grasp, like moving to a new home or changing schools, and explain them.
 What’s more, they walk the child through the emotions they may feel, how they might expect others to act during the process, as well as healthy responses to each.